breatheco-de/knowledge-base/content/learning-with-4geeks.md

 ## 👨‍👩‍👧‍👦 Welcome To Our community!

-One cool thing you should know is that by joining our community, you will have access to a lot of material that will help you bring out the programmer in you!
+One thing you should know is that by joining our community, you will have access to a lot of material that will help you bring out the programmer in you!

 In your dashboard, you will have access to the following sections:

 ### 📖 Lessons:

 We have a bunch of lessons waiting for you!
 They are crafted with a purpose—to help you gain a solid foundation and dive into deeper waters of knowledge.
 Each lesson is designed to provide you with a comprehensive understanding of a specific topic.
-The best part?
 They were made to be engaging and enjoyable, so you won't feel overwhelmed.

 We want to equip you with the necessary tools and insights so that you can confidently explore and delve deeper into the subject.
 Our goal is to give you a complete idea and a strong foothold on the topics we cover.